COSSAS/SOARCA/docs/content/en/docs/core-components/soarca-application-design.md

 ## Components

 Components of SOARCA are displayed in the component diagram.
-- Green is implemented,
+- Green is implemented
-- orange has limited functionality,
+- Orange has limited functionality
-- red is not started but will be added in future releases.
+- Red is not started, but will be added in future releases

 ```plantuml
 @startuml